minio/docs/source/includes/common-minio-external-auth.rst

 against the :abbr:`OIDC (OpenID Connect)` compatible provider.
 This field may be optional depending on the provider.

+.. versionchanged:: RELEASE.2023-06-23T20-26-00Z

+   MinIO redacts this value when returned as part of :mc-cmd:`mc admin config get`.

 .. end-minio-openid-client-secret

 .. start-minio-openid-jwks-url